knetikmedia/knetikcloud-java-client/docs/UsersSubscriptionsApi.md

 UsersSubscriptionsApi apiInstance = new UsersSubscriptionsApi();
 Integer userId = 56; // Integer | The id of the user
 Integer inventoryId = 56; // Integer | The id of the user's inventory
-StringWrapper status = new StringWrapper(); // StringWrapper | The new status for the subscription.
-Actual options may differ from the indicated set if the invoice status type data has been altered.
-Allowable values: ('current', 'canceled', 'stopped', 'payment_failed', 'suspended') try {
+SubscriptionStatusWrapper status = new SubscriptionStatusWrapper(); // SubscriptionStatusWrapper | The new status for the subscription try {
     apiInstance.setSubscriptionStatus(userId, inventoryId, status);
 } catch (ApiException e) {